radius-project/docs/docs/content/recipes-section/howto-author-recipes/_index.md

 Once you have defined your backing infrastructure, you will need to output it from your IaC template so it can be "wired-up" to the resource that called the Recipe.

-Simply define an object that matches the schema of the resource calling the Recipe.
+Define an object that matches the schema of the resource calling the Recipe.
 For example, for an `Application.Link/redisCaches` resource, a Recipe would output:

 {{< tabs "Bicep" "Terraform" >}}